 Our identity, or who we see ourselves to be, often consists of many factual things.
 It may include our name, our family, our nationality, our ethnicity or racial background, our culture, our class, our friends, our relationship status, our sexuality, our gender, our religious beliefs, where we live, where we work, what we do for work, what our interests and hobbies are, and what we like to do for fun or to relax.
 Most people can answer these questions fairly easily.

 Different factors can shape the overall identity of one person much more than they do for others.
 For example, a cisgender straight white male may not consider that his gender, race, sexuality or culture play a big role in his identity.
 However, these factors could be huge for someone who is non-gender conforming or sexually fluid or from a minority cultural or religious group in the country they live in and have suffered stigma or discrimination.

 1a.
 Take a personality test to help answer the question “Who am I?”

-An individual’s scores on Extroversion, Agreeableness, Conscientiousness, Neuroticism and Openness to Experience are fairly consistent across their lives, so knowing where you sit on the spectrum of each one of these facets is a helpful way to get to know yourself better.
-It can also help you to work with who you are rather than against yourself when designing your own principles for better living.
+An individual’s scores on Extroversion, Agreeableness, Conscientiousness, Neuroticism and Openness to Experience are fairly consistent across their lives, so knowing where you sit on the spectrum of each of these facets is a helpful way to get to know yourself better.
+It can also help you work with who you are rather than against yourself when designing your own principles for better living.